FarhanaazRS/Sportify/README.md

-# 🏆 SportsFiesta – Corporate Sports Tournament Manager
+# 🏆 Sportify – Corporate Sports Tournament Manager

-**SportsFiesta** is a robust full-stack web platform tailored for managing corporate sports tournaments.
+**Sportify** is a robust full-stack web platform tailored for managing corporate sports tournaments.
 It streamlines event creation, team registrations, live scoring, and leaderboard tracking – all from a user-friendly interface.

 ---